UW-GAC/django-anvil-consortium-manager/README.md

 The app comes with default templates styled with bootstrap5.
 After installation, you can open the index (`anvil/`) to see what you can do with the app.

+### Permissions set up

+The app provides two different permissions settings.

+1. `anvil_project_manager_view` - users with this permission can view information, for example lists of users or workspace details.

+2. `anvil_project_manager_edit` - users with this permission can add, delete, or edit models, for example import an account from AnVIL or create a workspace.

+We suggest creating two groups, `viewers` (with `anvil_project_manager_view` permission) and `editors` (with both `anvil_project_manager_view` and `anvil_project_manager_edit` permission).
+Users can then be added to the appropriate group.
+Note that users with `edit` permission but not `view` permission will not be able to see lists or detail pages, so both permissions should be granted together.

 ## Developer set up

 ### Initial setup